F5Networks/f5-ci-docs/docs/kubernetes/kctlr-create-service-vs.rst

 Define a virtual server for a Service
 -------------------------------------

 Define the virtual server you want to create in an :ref:`F5 resource JSON blob <f5-resource-blob>`.
-Include the JSON blob in the :code:`data` section of a Kubernetes `ConfigMap`_ resource.
+Include the JSON blob in the **data** section of a Kubernetes `ConfigMap`_ resource.

-.. _kctlr configmap example:
+.. _kctlr service example:

-Service example
+Example Service
 ```````````````

 If your Service looks like this: